c-kick/easy-file-maintenance/README.md

       "@*",
     ]
   },
+  //you can add another configuration, for a different path here.
+Useful if you want different organizing/cleanup rules for different folders
 ];
 ```
-See the `defaults.mjs` file for more configuration options.
+See the `defaults.mjs` file for more configurable options.

 ## Usage